 We rent out a few cabins at the venue with 8 beds each for people who don't want to sleep in tents for some reason.
 A tent is the cheapest sleeping option (you just need a ticket), but the cabins are there if you want them.
-Go to the shop to book a cabin.
+Go to the shop to book a bed or a whole cabin.

 At BornHack we have bicycles available to borrow for free.
 They come with helmets, locks and lights.
 Noone should spend a week on Bornholm without seeing a bit more of the island.
 If you want to go sightseeing, grocery shopping, or just feel like riding a bicycle, you should take advantage of this offer.